 ABUNDANCE AND SCARCITY

 There are stultified Christians and expanding ones.
 The latter are not getting fat with religion.
-There being is advancing into the infinite life that is our possession as ‘Jesus multiplied.’
+Their being is advancing into the infinite life that is our possession as ‘Jesus multiplied.’
 Stultified Believers are bogged in the old covenant swamp of self-effort and separation.
-If not attached to all of the law they are glued to its new testament equivalent: Church morality and culture.
-As God fearing as this may appear and as beneficial to human well-being as it may be, this is not the gospel.
+If not attached to all of the law, they are glued to its new testament equivalent: Church morality and culture.
+As God fearing as this may appear and as beneficial to human well-being as it may be argued, this is not the gospel.
 The Gospel is Christ our life, Christ in you.

 Our inheritance as sons of God is powerful and ennobling.